-11The partial equilibrium framework I have adopted can only estimate counterfactual declines in global trade volumes assuming that there is no across-country exports substitution.
+10Note that the partial equilibrium framework I have adopted can only estimate counterfactual declines in global trade volumes assuming that there is no across-country exports substitution.
 However, I provide evidence of high exports substitutability, leading to a shift in the patterns of global trade if not the global levels.

-12The importer-year fixed effects control for all country-level shocks experienced by the importer, such as aggregate demand or income shocks.
+11The importer-year fixed effects control for all country-level shocks experienced by the importer, such as aggregate demand or income shocks.